 Have Spacs, Wall Street’s hottest craze of the past year, had their day?

-Market Beat: Paul Coulson and Alec Gores use yachts in the Bahamas to cement their deal
+Market Beat: Paul Coulson cemented the deal with Alec Gores using yachts in the Bahamas

 The financier wooed fellow billionaire Alec Gores and his team for more than a week earlier this year on yachts in the Bahamas (Coulson on his own, Gores on a chartered vessel) before agreeing to an $8.5 billion (€7 billion) accord surrounding Ardagh’s metal cans.